weewx/weewx/docs_src/devnotes.md

 for wview).

 All writes to the databases are protected by transactions.
-You can kill the program at any time (either Control-C if run directly or `/etc/init.d/weewx stop` if run as a daemon) without fear of corrupting the databases.
+You can kill the program at any time without fear of corrupting the databases.

 The code makes ample use of exceptions to insure graceful recovery from problems such as network outages.
 It also monitors socket and console